HEALTH NOTICE REGARDING COVID-19

 Irvine Therapy Services opened its doors in 1980 because of the need in the local community for a pediatric occupational therapy practice that properly utilized sensory integration techniques.
 We have been helping children throughout Orange County ever since.
 Our facility boasts over 4200 square feet of clinic space with a plethora of activities to address sensory needs!

-Is your child having difficulty meeting developmental milestones?
-Does your child have difficulty with behavior?
+Is your child having difficulty with

 How do you know when a child has difficulty processing sensory information?
 No two children respond in exactly the same way.
-There are seven different sensory systems that provide information to the nervous system about one's own body and the surrounding environment.
-Difficulties with sensory integration can affect a child's development of skills, their behavior, and their interactions with others.
+There are seven different sensory systems that provide information to the nervous system about one’s own body and the surrounding environment.
+Difficulties with sensory integration can affect a child’s development of skills, their behavior, and their interactions with others.
 Occupational therapy using a sensory integration approach can help.
+These two stories can help.

 Bobby did not like the way a lot of things felt.
 He did not like having his hair brushed or combed.
 He did not like the textures and feelings of clothing, shoes, or socks.
 He did not like walking barefoot either.
 Bobby did not like particular smells and was often called a picky eater.